An irresistible rustic-luxe city enclave with a buzzy restaurant and cool cocktail bar”

 - Safe box

-The welcoming chic retro-loft-style restaurant, complete with exposed brick walls and copper lights, The Cambridge Street Kitchen, serves simply delicious fusion fare all day every day, with plenty of vegan and gluten-free options too.
+The welcoming chic retro-loft-style restaurant, complete with exposed brick walls and copper lights, Cambridge Street, serves simply delicious fusion fare all day every day, with plenty of vegan and gluten-free options too.
 For dinner, we enjoyed scallops and miso-glazed cod, and burrata and beetroot salad, followed by chocolate brownie with salted caramel ice cream - the star of the show in our opinions.
 The wine list was both well-priced and well-researched, which we very much appreciated.

 To round off a decadently delightful evening, we descended to the Clarendon Cocktail Cellar for superb cocktails.
 You're in safe hands with the resident mixologists, who expertly assessed our likes and dislikes before presenting a deliciously sweet yet fresh Pisco Sour.
 After a night of alcoholic experimentation, we were galvanised next morning by an irresistible stack of pancakes with maple syrup for breakfast, with oodles of very necessary tea and toast.

 - Coffee / tea making